 One of the key reasons for claims and disputes in capital projects is attributed to delayed decisions and approvals.
-Those are usually delays attributed to approving submittals, issuing access and work permits, resolving issues, responding to change requests and claim notices among others.
+Those are usually delays attributed to approving submittals, issuing access and work permits, resolving issues, and responding to change requests and claim notices among others.
 The project integrated schedule, which is a must requirement to have and maintained on all types of capital projects, can become the backbone for enforcing timely decisions and approvals.

 The Project Integrated Schedule

-To have a robust project integrated schedule, there should be a well-thought of work breakdown structure (WBS) to decompose the project’s scope of work to the desired control level that leaves no ambiguities on how the project will be delivered.
+To have a robust project-integrated schedule, there should be a well-thought-of work breakdown structure (WBS) to decompose the project’s scope of work to the desired control level that leaves no ambiguities on how the project will be delivered.
 The schedule should detail the responsibilities for delivering the project schedule activities to ensure accountability.
 Further, the schedule should be also resource-loaded to ensure that the labor and non-labor resources needed to deliver the project’s scope of work are accounted for and will be made available.
 In addition, the schedule should address the impact of the many made assumptions by simulating the impact of risks using the Monte Carlo method and incorporate the mitigation action taken to treat the assumptions’ negative impacts.

 How Can the Project Integrated Schedule Become the Backbone for Enforcing Timely Decisions and Approvals in Capital Projects Delivery?